naomiakinleye-hash/openguard/README.md

 # OpenGuard v5

-**OpenGuard v5** is a constitutional, policy-governed defensive platform agent.
+**OpenGuard v5** is a constitutional, policy-governed and defensive guardrail platform.
 It monitors endpoint/system behaviour and communication channels, detects unauthorized and malicious activity, constrains and supervises AI agent behaviour, and keeps humans in control for all high-impact decisions.

 ---